TRineheart98/SchoolProjects/README.md

     User Interaction:
         The program engages the user by asking a question and providing feedback based on the input, ensuring a simple and interactive experience.

+## **C# String Search Program**

+This C# program explores string manipulation by counting the number of uppercase letters in various strings.
+It also demonstrates different ways to check for empty and null strings, comparing multiple approaches for verifying string content and attributes.
+The program includes an example string with letters and a custom function to count uppercase characters in any given string.

+Files and Structure

+    Program.cs: Implements the core logic of the program, including:
+        Declaring and comparing strings to showcase various string validation techniques.
+        Invoking a custom method to count uppercase letters in different string variables.
+        Outputting the results of uppercase letter counts and string comparisons to the console.

+Core Features

+    String Comparison and Validation:
+        The program compares an empty string using multiple methods, such as checking against string.Empty, verifying length, and using string.IsNullOrEmpty().
+        It also demonstrates how to handle null strings, showing different results for null versus empty string comparisons.

+    Uppercase Letter Count:
+        The SearchString() method loops through each character of the string and counts how many are uppercase.
+        This function is invoked on three different strings: an empty string, a pre-defined instructional string (harringtonsString), and an alphabet string (tylersString).

+Key Concepts and Tools

+    String Manipulation:
+        The program demonstrates various techniques to work with strings in C#, such as checking for null, empty values, and measuring string length.

+    Looping and Conditionals:
+        The program uses a for loop to iterate through the characters in the string and char.IsUpper() to check if each character is uppercase.

+    User Interaction:
+        The program outputs the results of each string comparison and uppercase letter count, providing feedback directly to the user through the console.